Our pioneering approach finds charities that generate happiness most cost-effectively.

 Happiness matters: We believe that subjective wellbeing—how people feel during and about their lives—is what ultimately matters.
 Outcomes like health and wealth only matter if they improve happiness.

 Rigorous analysis: We recommend charities based on academic-level research.
 Our analyses estimate impact comprehensively, including effects on others and over time.

 Common currency: We compare charities on a common metric called wellbeing-adjusted life years (WELLBYs).
 One WELLBY is equivalent to a 1-point increase on a 0-10 life satisfaction scale for one year.

 We use WELLBYs to compare the impact of charities that improve different outcomes, such as health or finances.
 This is the only approach to charity evaluation that allows us to make apples-to-apples comparisons.
 No other charity evaluator uses this approach.

 Our top recommendation

-StrongMinds is a non-profit founded in 2013 that provides group interpersonal psychotherapy to impoverished women in Uganda and Zambia.
+StrongMinds is a non-profit that provides effective treatment for women struggling with depression in Uganda and Zambia.

 Support further research

 We have a pipeline of promising interventions to analyse, but our progress depends on the financial support of our donors.
 We still need to raise $500,000 to cover our 2023 budget.

 Charities we want to evaluate: